The glossary (A-D)

 The constricted opening of a glyph, as seen in the letter 'e'.
 Varying the size of the aperture has a direct effect on the legibility of a letterform and, ultimately, readability.

 The point at the top of a character where the left and right strokes meet.
-The example shown here is the top point of an uppercase a.
+The example shown in the header image is the top point of an uppercase 'A'.

 A horizontal stroke that does not connect to a stroke or stem at one or both ends – such as the top of the capital T.

 The part of a lowercase letterform that projects above the x-height of the font.
 Ascenders are important for ease of prolonged reading, though the combination of too much ascender-height and not enough x-height can cause problems.

 The baseline is where the feet of your capital letters sit.
 Below this line are descenders and loops.